alicenet/alicenet/docs/LOCAL_NETWORK.md

 ## Running an ethereum test node

-The next step is to run an ethereum test node so we can configure the AliceNet smart contract intra-structure.
+The next step is to run an ethereum test network in order to deploy the AliceNet smart contract intra-structure.

 To start the ethereum test node, just open a new terminal and run: